-Table 1 presents a number of microbenchmarks that point to the efficiency of using our fast upcalls method for invoking sandbox code.
+Table I presents a number of microbenchmarks that point to the efficiency of using our fast upcalls method for invoking sandbox code.
 In this table, the fast upcall costs are shown for the SYSEXIT/ENTER implementation.
 CPU clock cycles are measured using the processor's time stamp counter.
 The complete upcall cost includes the CPU cycles required to go from kernel space to a user-space upcall handler function.
-This includes the costs of flushing the sandbox data area TLB entry, placing arguments on the upcall stack, performing a SYSEXIT and executing the user-level prologue of the upcall handler function.
+This includes the costs of flushing the sandbox data area TLB entry, placing arguments on the upcall stack, performing a SYSEXIT, and executing the user-level prologue of the upcall handler function.
 The TLB flush and reload time dominates the overall upcall cost, while the remaining "raw upcall" cost accounts for less than a quarter of the elapsed cycles.
+Note that, in these microbenchmarks, the TLB flush and reload cost includes the time to call our (unoptimized) OpenSandbox() function, which affects the flow of control and pushes arguments onto the kernel stack.
 Copying arguments and trampoline code to the (user-level) upcall stack consumes majority of the clock cycles associated with the raw upcall.
-The trampoline code is simply a SYSENTER instruction, placed on the upcall stack before any arguments and referenced by the return address (also on the same stack) of the upcall handler.
+The trampoline code is simply a SYSENTER instruction, which is referenced by the return address (also on the same stack) of the upcall handler.
 A few hundred cycles of the raw upcall can be attributed to the SYSEXIT instruction, while the rest are associated with saving information on the kernel stack for when we return via the corresponding SYSENTER.

 The signal costs measure the overheads of delivering a signal to user space from the kernel within the same address space context as well as between different address spaces.
-The costs of delivering a signal within the same address space is lower than the cost of an upcall, but once an address space switch and scheduling operation are involved the costs of delivering a signal from kernel to a user-space process are over 4 times the cost of a full upcall.
+The costs of delivering a signal within the same address space is lower than the cost of an upcall, but once an address space switch and scheduling operation are involved, the costs of delivering a signal from kernel to a user-space process are over four times the cost of a full upcall.
 Note that the measured cost of delivering a signal to a different process involves making that process the highest priority, so it is guaranteed to be scheduled next.

-4.3 User-level Sandboxing versus SafeX
+4.3.
+User-Level Sandboxing Versus SafeX

-In this set of experiments, we compare the performance of kernel-level extensions against user-level approaches for monitoring and adapting system resource usage.
-The aim is to see whether it is possible to implement system-wide service extensions in a user-level sandbox, and still achieve a similar level of control over physical resources to that of kernel-based approaches, using our SafeX approach.
-This set of experiments uses a standalone 550 Mhz Pentium III with 256 MB of RAM.
-In this case, a user-level sandbox is implemented on a patched Linux 2.4.20 kernel.
+In this set of experiments, we compared the performance of kernel-level extensions against user-level approaches for monitoring and adapting system resource usage.
+The aim was to see whether it is possible to implement system-wide service extensions in a user-level sandbox, and still achieve a similar level of control over physical resources to that of kernel-based approaches, using our SafeX approach.
+This set of experiments used a standalone 550-Mhz Pentium III with 256 MB of RAM.
+In this case, a user-level sandbox was implemented on a patched Linux 2.4.20 kernel.

-Four different methods of dynamically managing CPU usage are compared, for a set of processes each with specific resource requirements over finite windows of real-time.
-For brevity, the details about the exact setup of these experiments are omitted, as they can be found in our earlier SafeX work [25].
-The four methods implement a CPU service manager within: (1) a user-level process, (2) a sandboxed thread, (3) a pure upcall function in the sandbox, and (4) a kernel bottom-half handler.
+Four different methods of dynamically managing CPU usage were compared, for a set of processes each with specific resource requirements over finite windows of real time.
+The four methods implemented a CPU service manager within (1) a user-level process, (2) a sandboxed thread, (3) a pure upcall function in the sandbox, and (4) a kernel bottom-half handler.